 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-Quick overview of the best time to visit Iguazu Falls
+Quick overview of the Iguazu Falls from Brazil to Argentina

 • Stay in Foz do Iguaçu and see the Brazil side for panoramic views and Devil’s Throat walkway